rubycas/rubycas-client/README.txt

 <i>Note that from this point on we are assuming that you have a working CAS server up and running!</i>

-After installing RubyCAS-Client as a plugin (see above), add the following to your app's <tt>config/environment.rb</tt>:
+After installing RubyCAS-Client as a plugin (see above), add the following to your app's <tt>config/environment.rb</tt>
+(make sure that you put it at the bottom of the file, *after* the Rails Initializer):

   CASClient::Frameworks::Rails::Filter.configure(
     :cas_base_url => "https://cas.example.foo/"